Quicklinks

 • VOTING BY MAIL

 Absentee Ballot By Mail (ABBM) must be applied for each calendar year.
-You may call our office to request a application to be mailed to you or click here for a printable version of it.
+You may call our office at 830-780-2246 to request a application to be mailed to you or click here for a printable version of it.

 REASONS FOR VOTING BY MAIL